eduardoaosorio/oop_game/README.md

 ## Description

-This is browser-based version of the game: "Phrase Hunter".
+This is a browser-based version of the game: "Phrase Hunter".
 The game is written in plain JavaScript using OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters either on the game's onscreen keyboard or their physical keyboard.

 The game uses two JavaScript classes with specific properties and methods.
 A Game class for managing the game, and a Phrase class to help with creating an array of Phrase objects.